youssefbelghmi/predict-black-carbon-concentrations-and-sources/README.md

 The objective of this project was to:

 - Clean and standardize a large, heterogeneous dataset of BC and EC measurements across Europe.
-- Analyze how protocols, instruments, and atmospheric conditions (e.g., secondary aerosols and dust) influence the BC–EC relationship.
+- Analyze how protocols, instruments, and atmospheric conditions (e.g., fine aerosols and dust) influence the BC–EC relationship.
 - Provide a robust foundation for future harmonization models, to make BC and EC data more comparable across sites and studies.

 ## Notebooks